drandx/swift-guide-lines/README.md

 Even when you're not capturing a value (`guard let`), this pattern enforces the early exit at compile time.
 In the second if example, though code is flattened like with guard, accidentally changing from a fatal error or other return to some non-exiting operation will cause a crash (or invalid state depending on the exact case).
 Removing an early exit from the else block of a guard statement would immediately reveal the mistake.

 ####Use functional programming
-Swift comes with thre funcions `map, reduce, filter` to work with arrays that are efficient and avoid verbosity in the code.
+Swift comes with three functions `map, reduce, filter` to work with arrays that are efficient and avoid verbosity in the code.
 For instance you can converte from:
 ```Swift
 var source = [1, 3, 5, 7, 9]
 var result = [Int]()